tknerr/bills-kitchen/COOKBOOK_DEVELOPMENT.md

 Oh wait, our specs are not complete yet.
 What about the contents of our `/tmp/foo` file?

 Now this is where [Fauxhai](https://github.com/customink/fauxhai/) comes in and Chefspec really starts getting useful.
 With Fauxhai you can mock the data that is usually collected on the node by [Ohai](http://wiki.opscode.com/display/chef/Ohai).
-For example, we could simulate the chef run on an ubuntu node:
+For example, we could simulate the chef run on an ubuntu node by modifying the `foo/spec/default_spec.rb` like this:

 	require 'faster_require'
 	require 'chefspec'